AI-generated image of locks and question marks

 Image Source

 Business analytics looks at various data, like spreadsheets or databases (structured data) and images or texts (unstructured data).
 It’s common to include customer feedback, sales numbers, social media interactions, inventory levels, and other market trends.
-Businesses want to take this broad data range, whether the data is quantitative, qualitative, historical, or in real-time, and transform it into insights that they use to make better business choices.
+Organizations seek to leverage various data types—quantitative, qualitative, historical, and real-time—to gain insights for better decision-making.

 Data Science Defined